skipto-landmarks-headings/browser-extension/README.md

 1. Under `Temporary Extensions`, select `Load Temporary Add-on...` and navigate to the Git working copy of `extension` (see above).
 1. Open the `firefox` folder and select the `manifest.json` file.
-1. The `SkipTo` button, containing the `SkipTo` logo image, should appear in the Firefox toolbar.
+1. The `Skip To` button, displaying the `Skip To` logo image, should appear in the Firefox toolbar.